-- It helps in aligning the company’s funding requirements to its long-term objectives.
+- It helps in aligning the company’s funding requirements with its long-term objectives.

 - It enables better management of the asset-liability position of the company.

-- It helps the company and the investors develop synergy through long-term association.
+- This helps the company and the investors develop synergy through long-term association.

 - In the case of long-term financing through the equity route, the investors get the opportunity to take controlling ownership of the company.